 Our highly effective Admissions Consultants have the expertise to help you get accepted to the school of your top choice!

 "For my Admissions Consulting service, my consultant provided his expertise on editing and structural arrangement of ideas and helped me product finished final products.
 I received admissions from both my dream schools which are top tier schools.
 Today, as I decide to join one of them.
 I cannot thank Craig enough for his services.
 He is very experienced and uses his experience to guide user on the right track as far as the flow of the essay is concerned.
 Well, this is besides the excellent editing skills he has.
 Thanks Manhattan Elite Prep!"
-Eric (5 out of 5 Rating on Google+)
+Eric (5 out of 5 on Google Review)